YakubSinan/dfsp-modelling/README.md

 This repository is intended for model inference and integration.
 It does not contain the original model training pipelines or datasets.

 The outputs of this pipeline are model predictions and should not be interpreted as a medical diagnosis.

+This repository is packaged as a ready-to-run inference system.
+The trained weights, model definitions, and integration code are included in the repository.